MIAGroupUT/carotid-segmentation/docs/Transforms/Polar.md

 <p style="text-align: center;"><b>Example of polar image extracted.
 The center is highlighted in blue, and
 an example of ray drawn in the cartesian space is highlighted in orange.</b></p>

+!!! warning "PyTorch version"
+    This step gives different results depending on the PyTorch version used.
+    The results in the original paper were obtained with PyTorch 1, and the current version of the repo is using Pytorch 2, however the results obtained with the full pipeline are still comparable (Dice score > 0.95 for all contours).

 ## Prerequisites

 This step relies on the outputs of `transform centerline` and raw images.